Philsie/ComputerCraftCode/ManageMeFluidLevels/readme.md

 # Usecase:
-Used to Monitor Level of Fluids stored inside of Me Network
+Used to Monitor Levels of fluids stored inside of a ME-Network
 # Setup
-1. Setup Computer with Adapter to ME Controller and Redstone I/O
+1. Setup Computer with Adapter to ME-Controller and Redstone I/O
 2. Save Code onto the Computer.
 3. Adjust desired liquids and their target threshould inside the Code.